GreatFruitOmsk/pyqtdeploy-mirror/doc/pyrcc.rst

 deploy.
 However with :program:`pyrcc5` and :program:`pyrcc4`, while they reduce the number of files that need to be deployed, there will always be at least two.
-Of course the standard Python distribution tools are designed to cope with multiple source files, so using :program:`pyrcc5` and :program:`pyrcc4` doesn't offer any significant benefits.
+Of course the standard Python distribution tools are designed to cope with multiple source files, so using :program:`pyrcc5` or :program:`pyrcc4` doesn't offer any significant benefits.

 :program:`pyqtdeploy` itself uses :program:`rcc` to embed all the files